 - Feed Type: Individual Posts Comments

-- Description: Includes the latest comments made on an individual post
+- Description: Displays the latest comments made on a specific post

 - Feed Type: Archives

-- Description: Day – RSS feed containing latest items in each archive
+- Description: Day – Includes latest entries in each archive

 - Feed Type: Archives